collabovid/collabovid/faq.md

 [COVID-19 Open Research Dataset Challenge (CORD-19)](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks),
 initiated inter alia by the Allen Institue for AI (AI2) and the White House.

+### Why do not all authors have a citation number?

+Not for every author a profile could be found on Google Scholar or an unambiguous match was not possible.

 ### What's the difference between __category__ and __topic__?

 The category represents the subject area, the paper is assigned to on medRxiv/bioRxiv.